Name and Seat

 3. The Board elects the Chairperson and a Vice-Chair.

-4. The Board is assisted by ex-officio observers: Editors-in-Chief of Organization Studies, Executive Secretary, and Treasurer, who is appointed and dismissed by the Board and is in charge of keeping the records and accounts of the Association.
+4. The Board is assisted by ex-officio observers: Editors-in-Chief of Organization Studies and Organization Theory, Executive Secretary, and Treasurer, who is appointed and dismissed by the Board and is in charge of keeping the records and accounts of the Association.

 5. The term of appointment is of three years.
 If a Board member fails to complete his/her term of appointment, then the Board appoints his/her successor to serve the remaining period set out above.
 Board members are eligible for reelection.